PeterWalchhofer/receipt-parser/README.md

 ## Data Requirements
 The receipts should either be imgages or pdfs.
 If a receipt is in multiple files, you can name them like `{data_name}_1.jpg`, `{data_name}_2.jpg`.
 PDFs are transformed into images using pdf2image utilizing this naming scheme for multiple pages.
 Make sure you have installed poppler (see [docs](https://pdf2image.readthedocs.io/en/latest/installation.html)).
-The Folder root that you use to call the cli, assumes to have sub-folders for each month.
+The Folder root that you use to call the cli, assumes to have sub-folders (e.g. for each month, name is irrelevant).
 In those folders are the actual receipts stored.
-For each month a single spreadsheet is generated.
+For each sub-folder a single spreadsheet is generated.
 The structure should look like this:
 ```
 root